 DR D: Ms M was first admitted with a bowel obstruction, and it became apparent that she had metastatic cancer.
 I'd suspected this at a previous visit because of some skin lesions.
 What I told her at the time was that I thought [her life-expectancy] was on the order of months.
 The pathologists were telling me that it was probably a gastric primary, which has an even worse prognosis.
 I expected her to go downhill quickly…At the time, I didn't think there was a whole lot of doubt about the prognosis, frankly.

 Her reaction to the news was shock and that surprised me.
-It was a shock to her that at the age of 83 she might die sometime, which really surprised me because at that age, ...
+It was a shock to her that at the age of 83 she might die sometime, which really surprised me because at ...